bgamari/ghc-wiki-import/records/name-spacing.md

-The last function foobaz gives a type error too, as there is no way to find out the type of r.
+The last function foobaz gives a type error too, as there is no way to find out the type of `r`.